madebyalex/course-awwwards-3d-particles/README.md

 # Experimenting with 3D particles & Three.js

-_Following the Awwwards workshop class "Impress everyone with a 3D particle scene starting from bad models"_
+_Following the Awwwards masterclass "Impress everyone with a 3D particle scene starting from bad models"_

 ---